LiamCoop/resume/resume.typ

   ]
 )

-#grid(
+//#grid(
-  columns: (1fr, auto),
+//  columns: (1fr, auto),
-  gutter: 1em,
+//  gutter: 1em,
-  [
+//  [
-    *Palette: A tool for updating, editing, and storing your tailwind colour palettes*
+//    *Palette: A tool for updating, editing, and storing your tailwind colour palettes*
+//

-    - Create or manage your existing TailwindCSS colour palettes for different projects
+//    - Create or manage your existing TailwindCSS colour palettes for different projects
-    - These can be edited using the GUI, or by text through a JSON editor with live validation ], align(right + top)[
+//    - These can be edited using the GUI, or by text through a JSON editor with live validation
+//  ],
+//  align(right + top)[
-    #text(fill: accent_color, weight: "bold")[
+//    #text(fill: accent_color, weight: "bold")[
-      TypeScript \
+//      TypeScript \
-      Next.js \
+//      Next.js \
-      PostgreSQL
+//      PostgreSQL
-    ]
+//    ]
-  ]
+//  ]
-)
+//)

 #v(0.2em)